Why should I come to the Writing Center?

 I’ve been assigned a group writing project with two classmates.
 Can all of us participate in a writing consultation?

 Of course!
 The professional and faculty consultants welcome students with group writing projects.
 (The student consultants do not handle group consultations.)
 When you book your appointment, be sure to say that two (or more) students want to participate in the consultation.
 In fact, you should also email your consultant to ensure he or she knows in advance that a group consultation is coming up.
-You must provide the names and email addresses of your co-authors, and all of you must have registered for WC Online accounts.
-(We’re talking Online consultation here; a group of co-authors makes no difference in a written consultation.)
-Your consultant might use WC Online or might set up a Zoom meeting for your group consultation; the consultant will let you and your co-authors know what platform you’re using.
+You must provide the names and email addresses of your co-authors, and all of you must have registered for WCONLINE accounts.
+(We’re talking Face-to-Face or Online consultations here; a group of co-authors makes no difference in a written consultation.)
+Your consultant might use WCONLINE or might set up a Teams video conference for your group consultation; the consultant will let you know and your co-authors know what platform you’re using.

 What are the “Dirty Dozen” errors I keep hearing about?

 The Dirty Dozen is twelve grammar errors that are both common and serious.
-Mastering them improves the clarity and directness of your writing, and instructors in the Department of English and Writing, professors with writing intensive classes, and other Methodist University instructors all emphasize these errors.
-The Writing Center offers a Dirty Dozen workshop series during the fall semester.
+Mastering them improves the clarity and directness of your writing, and instructors in the Department of English, Literatures, Languages, and Cultures, professors with writing intensive classes, and other Methodist University instructors all emphasize these errors.
+The Writing Center offers a Dirty Dozen workshop series during the fall semester, Mondays at 11:00 a.m., in the Davis Memorial Library Seminar Room.
 We also provide online Student Resources to develop and test your knowledge of the Dirty Dozen.

 What is the “Writing for Success: From Research to Real World” workshop series?